-Have you told them exactly when to listen and why it will be a benefit?
-When did your last email go your audience database?
-Were details included about tomorrow’s party?
+When did the last email go the audience database?
+Were details included about the highlights for tomorrow’s party?
 Did you tweet them?
 Text them?

 Fun doesn’t just happen at a party or on the air.
 It’s the result of careful planning and preparation.
 You can’t throw a party, invite a few people and hope for something good to happen.
 You have to set up the entertainment to match your theme and excite your guests.

 Little things make a big difference at a party.
 Decorations don’t make the party successful, but they add ambiance that enhances the experience.
-Are you using decorations effectively?
+Are you using on-air decorations effectively?

 Your guests’ (audience) enthusiasm for your event (show) will only be as great as your attention to planning (preparation) and detail (execution).

 It’s a lot of work host a party.
 And it’s hard to to insure an event is a success.
 Don’t take it for granted and expect them to just “find” you.

 By Tracy Johnson.
 A guide for radio programmers and air personalities in how to respond to tragedy and emergency situations.
 PERSONALITY MAGNET: Daily Show Prep Topics - Bits - Features - Games - More […]

 IT’S NOT ABOUT YOU-IT’S ALL ABOUT YOU.
 Listeners react to content that resonates with their lives.
 It’s not about you.
 It’s about them.
 Yet, the way you perform content shines all the reflection back to […]